Sultan Ismail Bridge: Constructions

 The bridge over 1,264 ft is constructed with an area of 24 ft of the vehicle lanes, 8 ft for bike paths / bike, and 5 ft of sidewalks.
 It can accommodate a load of 500 tons for each 100 ft.

 To complete this bridge, 4 pontoons used to carry concrete mixers, cement, sand and cranes weighing up to 120 with 50 ton lift in which a total of 2 piers built specifically to fit the mould of concrete beams.

 The bridge was built on 48 piles of special steel imported from Germany and reinforced concrete piles 82.
 It is estimated that more than 9,000 cubic meters of concrete and 2100 tons of steel and a workforce of 130 people was used during the construction of the bridge.

-With the construction of this bridge, road users from Johor Bahru to Melaka when it has saved about 64 miles by road from Segamat–Tangkak–Jasin.
+With the construction of this bridge, road users from Johor Bahru to Malacca when it has saved about 64 miles by road from Segamat–Tangkak–Jasin.

 To handle the influx of traffic due to the construction of the bridge.
 Four roundabouts was built at a cost of RM1 million in every locations including Jalan Yahya roundabout, Bentayan roundabout, Sulaiman roundabout and Khalidi roundabout.